 This post contains affiliate links.
 Please see our disclosure policy.

-The day before you plan to cook, assemble the marinade ingredients and get your flat iron steak out.
-For this cook I am using a Snake River Farms Flat Iron Steak.
+For the best flavor penetration, start this process the day before you plan to cook.
+Assemble your marinade ingredients and get your flat iron steak out.
+For this cook, I am using a premium Snake River Farms Flat Iron Steak.

 Want to save this recipe?